Alicelibinguo5/ads-compaign-metric/docs/README.md

 ## 🎯 **Project Overview**

-A simplified, real-time streaming pipeline for tracking advertising campaign performance metrics using Apache Kafka, Flink, and Iceberg.
+A real-time streaming pipeline for tracking advertising campaign performance metrics using Apache Kafka, Flink, and Iceberg.

 ## 📊 **Core Metrics**